syafiraalatika/Renewable-Energy-Prediction-Project/README.md

 ## Project Background

 This project was undertaken from the perspective of a data professional at **NextEra Energy**, one of the world's leading renewable energy providers.
-In an industry driven by high capital investment and complex global factors, the key challenge is to identify not just where to invest, but *how* to invest for maximum impact.
+In an industry driven by high capital investment and complex global factors, The key challenge is determining where to invest, and equally, how to invest to maximize impact.

 The goal of this project is to move beyond simple production metrics and develop a deeper, strategic understanding of the global renewable energy landscape.
 It aims to answer critical business questions and build a predictive tool to guide future investment decisions.